Background on the Program

 - Interdisciplinary Programs and an Emphasis on Cooperation.
 The community of biotechnology scientists at WSU is open, cooperative and interactive.
 And in addition to our many formal means of collaboration, graduate training at WSU is enriched by a culture that fosters friendly and informal instances of instruction, cooperation and assistance among laboratories across the campus.

 - Strong Connections with Industry.
-A variety of biotechnology firms, many of which were established in the last two decades, regularly hire WSU-trained scientists.
+A variety of biotechnology firms, many of which were established in the last three decades, regularly hire WSU-trained scientists.
 Some of these scientists have already attained considerable prominence in the field.

 - Bridges Between Basic and Applied Research.
 Student members of the Training Program are strategically positioned for gaining experience in conducting biotechnological research in government and industrial settings and learning how to bring ideas to market.
 For example, the Program maintains a network of industry contacts useful for establishing an industrial internship experience.
 Additional avenues include: